-In order to comply with this methodology statement when setting distribution Use of System Charges the DNO Party will populate and publish the CDCM model version xxx when issued by the Panel in accordance with Clause 14.5.3.
+In order to comply with this methodology statement when setting distribution Use of System Charges the DNO Party will populate and publish the CDCM model version [TBC] when issued by the Panel in accordance with Clause 14.5.3.

 Amend paragraph 29 to 31 of Schedule 16 as follows:

-The DNO Party estimates the extent to which the assets at each network level used by each category of users would have been expected to be covered by customer contributions if they had been constructed under the charging year’s connection charging policy.
+The DNO Party estimates the extent to which the assets at each network level used by each category of users are expected to be covered by customer contributions based on recent connections activity (as further described in paragraphs 30 to 30B).

 The DNO Party groups users into categories, by network level of supply, for the purpose of making these estimates.

+30A.
+For the latest completed five year period, the DNO Party determines:

+total expenditure on connections activity; and

+total income from Connection Charges,

+for connections activities which were undertaken solely by the DNO Party (i.e. with no involvement from an Independent Connection Provider), excluding any connections for embedded generation.

+30B.
+The customer contribution is calculated by dividing [total income from Connection Charges] by [total expenditure on connections activity], with the resulting figure from such calculation expressed as a percentage.

-31. In the case of generators, the proportions relate to the notional assets whose construction or expansion might be avoided due to the generator’s offsetting of demand on the network, and takes the same values as for a demand user at the same network level of supply.
+31. The network model is discounted by customer contributions at each network level in the calculation of all tariffs.
+In the case of generators, it takes the same values as for a demand user at the same network level of supply.